tcbeatie/role_finder/README.md

 ---

+## Support & Maintenance

+This project is provided **as-is** with no guarantees or warranties:

+- ✅ **Issues and pull requests are welcome** - Bug reports, feature requests, and contributions are appreciated
+- ⏱️ **Response time is not guaranteed** - This is maintained alongside other commitments; replies may take days or weeks
+- 🎯 **Prioritization follows managed service roadmap** - Features aligned with the managed offering may be prioritized over community requests
+- 🔧 **Best-effort support only** - No SLAs, uptime guarantees, or dedicated support channels

+If you need reliable support, guaranteed response times, or hands-off maintenance, consider the managed service option.

+---

 ## Contributing

-This is currently a personal project configured for my specific job search needs.
-However, the architecture is designed to be generalizable.
+This project is open source and contributions are welcome.
+The architecture is designed to be generalizable beyond the original use case.

-If you're interested in adapting RoleFinder for your own use:
+**How to adapt RoleFinder for your own use:**
 1. Fork the repository
-2. Update the candidate profile in Loop Jobs
+2. Update the `candidate_profile` table with your resume and criteria
-3. Modify scoring criteria to match your targets
+3. Modify scoring criteria in Loop Jobs v4.1 to match your targets
-4. Populate companies table with your target list
+4. Populate `companies` table with your target list
-5. Configure your own API credentials
+5. Configure your own API credentials (Apify, Anthropic, Gmail)

-Pull requests for bug fixes or architectural improvements are welcome.
+**Pull requests are welcome for:**
+- Bug fixes and error handling improvements
+- Performance optimizations
+- Architectural enhancements
+- Documentation improvements
+- New features that align with the project's goals (see Non-Goals section)

+Please open an issue first for major changes to discuss the approach.

 ---

 ## License

-This project is currently unlicensed and for personal use.
-A proper open-source license may be added in the future.
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+In short:
+- ✅ You are free to use, modify, and self-host RoleFinder
+- ✅ If you redistribute modified versions, you must also provide source code under the same license
+- ✅ No warranty is provided - use at your own risk

+See the [LICENSE](LICENSE) file for full legal terms.

 ---